The Perfect One Day in San Diego Itinerary for Your First Visit

 Cabrillo National Monument

 Located at the tip of the Point Loma peninsula, Cabrillo National Monument commemorates the landing of explorers in San Diego in 1542.
-The only National Park Service site in the county, the park has a lighthouse and statue overlooking the bay as well as tide pools on the ocean.
+It’s the only National Park Service site in the county.
+The park has a lighthouse and statue overlooking the bay as well as tide pools on the ocean.

 To hike here, you’ll want to head to the Coastal Trail (1 mile) to see the tide pools and an old World War II shelter or the Bayside Trail (2.5 miles) down to the waterfront along a former military road.